fbpx

 • You’ll need a fair amount of space, like your roof, in order to offset your power bill by 94% or more so you no longer have to pay the power company.

 • Weather can affect your panels’ energy production.
 When there’s not a lot of light from the sun, like cloudy, rainy, and snowy days your panels can’t perform at maximum capacity.
-The good news is, with net metering you can draw on the extra power you did produce during sunny days!
+The good news is you can draw on the extra power you did produce during sunny days with net metering.

 • To some homeowners, solar panels aren’t pleasing to the eye.
 But a slightly different look to your roof might be offset by bragging rights of owning your power and being the greenest house on your block.